unitarylab/unitarylab_algorithms/README.md

 ### What is this?

-**UnitaryLab Algorithms** is a collection of standalone quantum algorithm implementations maintained by [UnitaryLab](https://unitarylab.com/).
-It provides runnable algorithm modules, parameter schemas for web execution, and bilingual algorithm notes for learning, demos, and integration with the UnitaryLab quantum simulator.
+**UnitaryLab Algorithms** is a collection of independent quantum algorithm implementations maintained by [UnitaryLab](https://unitarylab.com/).
+It provides ready-to-run algorithm modules, parameter configurations for execution, and algorithm descriptions in both Chinese and English, making it suitable for learning, demonstrating, and integrating with the UnitaryLab quantum simulator.

 The library currently contains **28 algorithms / equation-solving modules** across **6 categories**: